jadot-bp/backus-gilbert/README.md

 - [@jadot-bp](https://www.github.com/jadot-bp)
 # backus-gilbert [hlt]

 This repository is for the Backus-Gilbert code as used by FASTSUM for spectral reconstruction.
+This branch allows the user to incorporate a HLT-style width minimisation by specifying the form of the target kernel, which in the original Backus-Gilbert mehtod is is the delta function.

 ## Installation (Linux)